A plan for the future

 - We use water-based inks for all of our screen-printing and rayon thread for all embroidery.

 We're proud to be a hemp brand.
-We use only hemp fibres in our clothing products, and we will only ever do so (unless a better alternative comes about).
+We use only hemp fibre blends in our clothing products, and we will only ever do so (unless a better alternative comes about).
 What's so good about hemp?
 You can check out a few reasons here!

 We currently offset the carbon emissions through all orders sent from our HQ in Auckland, New Zealand through partner Pachama.
-Our carbon credits purchased are used to fund the Jari Pará Conservation Project in the Amazon.
+Our carbon credits purchased have funded the Jari Pará Conservation Project in the Amazon, and are now funding the Acapa – Bajo Mira y Frontera Forest Conservation Project in Colombia!

 We have donated money and stock to various local initiatives.
-More notably Project Blue and the Backcountry Trust.
+More notably Project Blue, the Backcountry Trust, and the Kea Conservation Trust.
 We are always happy to partner with people, businesses and projects looking to do good!

 Pricing and Sales